leather-jackets-care leather-jackets-care

 Suede or nubuck Needs dry care only Use suede protector instead

 Many Decrum jackets are made with soft lambskin leather, chosen for its clean look, smooth texture, and everyday comfort.
 Because lambskin is softer than heavier hides, it benefits most from regular conditioning and proper storage.
-If you want to understand more about leather quality and why it matters, explore why Decrum uses lambskin leather in jackets.
+If you want to understand more about leather quality, the different types of leather, and why it matters, explore why Decrum uses lambskin leather in jackets.

 Applying conditioner to a leather jacket